brownplt/chaff-gen-artifacts/README.md

 Filesystem-2022 vs Filesystem-2021:     p = 2.318715159624573e-09        Z = -5.859686061058633  d = -0.25951207993446357        with CI : [-0.33 -0.19]
 ```

-This is because we discovered an error in our WFE counts for Filesystem 2020 while carrying out Filesystem evaluation. `Figure 4` and `Table 9` will be updated accordingly in the final paper revision.
+This is because we discovered an error in our script counting WFEs for Filesystem 2020 while packaging artifacts for evaluation.  `Figure 4` and `Table 9` will be updated accordingly in the final paper revision.